MakeSchool-Tutorials/html-portfolio/P1-build-your-own-portfolio/content.md

 #Creating your first HTML page
 > [action]
 > Let’s create the basic outline of an HTML file.
-An HTML file consists of HTML tags and needs at > least the following:>
+An HTML file consists of HTML tags and needs at least the following tags:
 >
 > ```
 > <html>